 The colour is great too – so nice for a women’s garment to have a funky colour that is not girly pink!
 The fuchsia is complimented by the blue zip – the latter is a nice flourish as dhb could so easily have opted for a black zip to match the elasticated sleeves and hem.
 This gilet is simplistic in design – there are no pockets, a couple of horizontal slits on the back aid ventilation and the e collar is reassuringly high and tight and has a zip cover.
 The are no fancy embellishments and, colour aside, the design is simple and classic – branding is kept to a minimum with just the hi-viz dhb logo on the chest and rear neckline and a hi-viz graphic on the rear hem.
 The fit is not figure hugging, but is slim, with a slightly higher, ergonomic cut on the front.
 The lightness of the fabric is quite forgiving and the elasticated sleeves ensure there is no flapping, especially when descending.

 It seems wrong to find criticism in a garment that delivers so much at such a price, but access slits to the rear pockets of your jersey underneath would be an huge benefit and would not significantly impact on the functionality of the gilet.
 I would like to see a little more hi-viz detailing too, especially on the back.
 Although this contradicts my positive comments about the minimalist design, a couple of hi-viz strips on the back would provide a little more visibility in dimmer conditions.
 Saying that, the colour does rather scream out!

-The dhb Wisp Windproof jersey comes in both a men’s and women’s version, priced at £27.99 (but currently available for £20.99, which is a steal for a garment that you will reach for often).
+The dhb Wisp Windproof jersey comes in both a men’s and women’s version.

 Shutt Lightweight Gilet